pfillima/fa18-516-06/project-paper/report.md

 #### MongoDB Database

 The MongoDB database used in this project is the cloud-based MongoDB Atlas database.
 First a cluster needs to be setup by the user as well as a database in that cluster and a collection in that database to store the non-relational data from the REST service.
 The cluster used in this project is a free tier MongoDB Atlas M0 Instance cluster using version 4.0.4 on an AWS server.
+This cluster can provide up to 512 megabytes free data storage which will be within the limitations for this project fa18-516-06-MongoDB1.

 ![Mongo Atlas Interface](images/MongoDB.JPG)